syre-data/syre/desktop/BUILD.md

 # Build steps

-Make sure to start at the root of the thot folder.
+Make sure to start at the root of the app folder.

 ## macOS preliminary